Nakilon/directlink/README.md

 * the `DirectLink::ErrorAssert` should never happen and you might report it if it does
 * style: `@@` and lambdas are used to keep things private
 * style: all exceptions should be classified as `DirectLink::Error*` or `FastImage::*`
-* we don't call `NetHTTPUtils` on user input -- we contribute to FastImage and allow it to raise
+* we don't pass user input to `NetHTTPUtils` -- we contribute to gem FastImage and expect it to raise